THOMASELOVE/431-quizzes-2024/README.md

 - You will receive full access to the quiz when the [Calendar](https://thomaselove.github.io/431-2024/calendar.html) says you will, and each quiz is designed to take 4-8 hours to complete, so the time pressure should be minimal.
 - **If you need to make alternate arrangements for a Quiz, please contact Professor Love via email as soon as possible**, well before the Quiz is released.
+- Quizzes that are more than 59 minutes late will **not be accepted**, except in truly remarkable circumstances.

 ## Instructions and Materials for Quizzes 1 and 2